SignoriC/PYTHON-PORTFOLIO-TRACKER/README.md

 # 📈 PYTHON-PORTFOLIO-TRACKER

 A personal investment portfolio tracker built in Python using Jupyter Notebooks.
-This project monitors ETF and ETC investments over time, combining financial data ingestion, accounting, analysis, and visualization—all from raw transactions to performance charts.
+This project monitors ETF and ETC investments over time, combining financial data ingestion, accounting, analysis, and visualization — all from raw transactions to performance charts.